vbacollective/wasabi/docs/ARCHITECTURE.md

 When `WebSocketSend` or `WebSocketSendBinary` is called:

-1. The payload is measured in bytes (UTF-8 for text, raw for binary)
+1. The payload size is measured in bytes (UTF-8 for text, raw for binary).
-2. A 4-byte cryptographically random mask key is generated via `CryptGenRandom` (`FillRandomBytes`)
+2. A 4-byte cryptographically random mask key is generated via `RtlGenRandom` through `FillRandomBytes`.
-3. The frame header is constructed with the FIN bit set, the appropriate opcode (`0x01` for text, `0x02` for binary), and the MASK bit set
+3. The frame header is constructed with the FIN bit set, the appropriate opcode (`0x01` for text, `0x02` for binary), and the MASK bit set.
-4. The payload length is encoded in the appropriate tier
+4. The payload length is encoded in the appropriate tier (7-bit, 16-bit, or 64-bit).
-5. Each payload byte is XORed with `mask(i Mod 4)`
+5. Each payload byte is XORed with `mask(i Mod 4)`.
-6. The complete frame is sent via `RawSendFor` (or `TLSSend` for TLS)
+6. The complete frame is delivered via `RawSendFor` (plain TCP) or `TLSSend` (TLS).

 > [!NOTE]
-> The RSV1 bit (`0x40`) is reserved for future `permessage-deflate` support.
-> `BuildWSFrame` already accepts an optional `rsv1` parameter for this purpose.
+> The RSV1 bit (`0x40`) is reserved for `permessage-deflate` support. `BuildWSFrame` already accepts an optional `rsv1` parameter for this purpose, and Wasabi sets it when `DeflateActive` is true and the message is being sent compressed.

 ### Incoming Frames (Receiving)

-The internal function `ProcessFrames` parses frames from the `DecryptBuffer`:
+The internal function `ProcessFrames` parses frames from `DecryptBuffer`:

 ```mermaid
 graph TD